Last updated 1 April 2022

 - authorised to act on behalf of an organisation designated by the Minister for Families, Community Services and Indigenous Affairs (a list of organisations designated for this purpose is published annually)

-- authorised to act as a family counsellor (i.e. Family Court counsellors) (s 38BD Family Law Act)
+- authorised to act as a family counsellor (i.e. FCFCOA counsellors) (s 38BD Family Law Act)

-- engaged to act as a family counsellor under the Federal Circuit Court of Australia Act 1999 (Cth)
+- engaged to act as a family counsellor under the Federal Circuit and Family Court of Australia Act 2021 (Cth)

-- authorised by a state Family Court to act as a family counsellor.
+- authorised by a state FCFCOA to act as a family counsellor.

 Communications with a family counsellor are confidential, but there are similar exceptions to those set out above in relation to family dispute resolution practitioners (s 10D Family Law Act), and communications cannot be used in court as a general rule (s 10E Family Law Act).
 However, s 10E(2) of the Family Law Act specifically provides that the confidentiality does not apply to admissions by an adult that a child under 18 has been or is at risk of abuse (or such a disclosure by the child), unless there is sufficient evidence of the admission or disclosure available from other sources.